PhilipNelson5/Compiler/README.md

 # Compiler
-Compiles a PASCAL-like language to MIPS assembly
+Compiler for a PASCAL-like language to MIPS assembly